mmeii/code-quiz/README.md

 2. A series of questions are presented with multiple choice answers
    * If the question is answered wrong, 10 seconds will be deducted to the timer
    * If the question is answered correctly, will add 1 to the score
+   * After a question is answered, it will show on the bottom whether it is answered correctly or wrong.
+If wrong, will also show the correct answer.

 3. When all questions are answered or the timer reaches 0, game is over